bneil/bneil.github.io/content/now.md

 ## Watching

-- Pluribus
+- Trust Me; The False Prophet

 <details class="now-finished"><summary>🪦</summary>

 - Shrinking
+- Pluribus

 </details>

 ## Listening To

-- A good number of podcasts, think ill start a currently listening page.
+- A peoples history of the united states

 </div>
 </div>